sellf-dot-org/sellf/README.markdown

 If you want to make a website where people can sell stuff, this might be a good place to start.

+## Structure

 ![uml diagram](uml.png)

+Accounts are planned but not yet implemented.

 ## develop